IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 question have already been collected and translated into a set of explanatory variables, and a modeling technique has already been adequately selected and applied in order to answering the question by predicting the target variable given the explanatory variables.
+For the sake of concreteness, the model is assumed to be written in Python.
 We also assume that the company at hand has chosen Google Cloud Platform as their primary platform, which makes a certain suite of tools readily available.
 Our goal is then to schedule the model to run in the cloud so that it is being periodically retrained (in order to account for